User Guide

 Stop Phrases

-Say stop hush touch or stop hush to stop dictation without pressing Enter.
+Say any of these to stop dictation without pressing Enter.
 Your transcribed text is still inserted.

 Emoji Dictation